IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 see also General Comment 31 paragraphs 15-20??

 #### Gender sensitive
-A State's monitoring of men's human rights must be be effective.[^125] able to detect how human rights issues affect women and men differently.
+A State's human rights monitoring must be be effective.[^125] It must be able to detect how human rights issues affect women and men differently in order to reveal inequalities and discrimination.
 That is, monitoring must be gender-sensitive.

 The *Manual on Human Rights Monitoring*[^48] says a gender perspective ensures that all violations against women and men are recognised and accounted for: